ThreatDetector-Nathan0915/SPL_Detection_Engineer_CheatSheet/README.md

+# TL;DR Summary
+This repository contains a structured summary of my personal knowledge and experience in Splunk detection logic.
+It includes generic Splunk SPL examples, regex demonstrations, and detection engineering techniques intended for education, skill development, and community knowledge-sharing.
+All examples are platform-agnostic and do not reference any internal, confidential, or proprietary data from past employers.

+A small set of test logs is included in the `/logs` folder for users who want to practice SPL searches and validate techniques in a safe environment.
+These logs were artificially generated and contain no real-world or customer data.

+The purpose of this repository is to demonstrate detection logic concepts, reinforce learning, and serve as a reference for both myself and others in the cybersecurity community.

+---
+## Legal & Ethical Disclaimer

+All content in this repository represents my own personal thoughts, interpretations, and educational summaries related to Splunk SPL and general detection engineering concepts.
+This repository does **not** contain, reference, or replicate any proprietary information, internal detection logic, intellectual property, architecture, log data, or security techniques belonging to any past, present, or future employer.

+All SPL examples, syntax explanations, and command references are derived from publicly available resources such as the official Splunk documentation.
+All sample logs and test data included in this repository were artificially generated through AI prompts and do not represent real systems, environments, or customer information.

+This repository is intended strictly for educational, non-commercial, and community-driven knowledge sharing.
+Any resemblance to real environments is coincidental and unintentional.
+---

 # rename
 **Description:** Renaming a field will transform the field name into the defined name.
 This will transform the field’s name, unlike an eval of a field into a new field, which will leave the original and create a new one.
 This will rename the original, and for the rest of the search you will need to use the new name.